-And as the algae dies and decomposes, high levels of organic matter deplete the water of oxygen—causing a severe impact on a turtle’s health.
+And as the algae die and decompose, high levels of organic matter deplete the water of oxygen—causing a severe impact on a turtle’s health.

 Thus, once again, the point boils down to having a robust filtration mechanism and cleaning routine.

-Here’s the most versatile testing strip available in market that just won’t check the nitrate levels but also nitrites, water hardiness, pH levels, and alkalinity.
+Here’s the most versatile testing strip available in the market that just won’t check the nitrate levels but also nitrites, water hardness, pH levels, and alkalinity.

 Too Much Lighting

 Light is essential for a turtle’s development and health.
 But too much light in the tank can backfire in unprecedented ways.